-Although the scheme provides opportunities for enhancing the local landscape in certain areas, adverse impacts would occur at varying degrees in different locations along the route.
-Table 7.15 summarises the landscape impacts for each area affected by the scheme.
+Although the scheme provides opportunities for enhancing the local landscape in certain areas, other adverse impacts can be expected at varying degrees in different locations along the route.
+Table 7.21 summarises the landscape impacts for each area affected by the scheme.